albarmeira/TARGET-seq-WTA/README.md

 # TARGET-seq whole transcriptome analysis

-The scripts below are example scripts on how to run preprocessing steps to analyze whole transcriptome TARGET-seq data, from fastq generation, alignment (using STAR) and generation of counts tables using FeatureCounts.
+Below are example scripts on how to run preprocessing steps to analyze whole transcriptome TARGET-seq data, from fastq generation, alignment (using STAR) and generation of counts tables using FeatureCounts.

-You can find the pipeline to analyze TARGET-seq single cell genotyping data in https://github.com/albarmeira/TARGET-seq/
+You can find the pipeline to analyze TARGET-seq single cell genotyping data (SCpipeline) in https://github.com/albarmeira/TARGET-seq/

 Author: Alba Rodriguez-Meira.